aimansafuan01/HAZRA-RESERVATION-SYSTEM/README.md

-This is a homestay reserveation system group project for CSC584 enterprise programming using Java EE
+This is a homestay reservation system for hazra homestay.
+A group project for enterprise programming using Java EE